jais-github/Security/README.md

-# Security
+# Topics
-As a backend developer, role in security is crucial in ensuring the integrity and safety of the applications and systems you work on.
-Let's see the concepts of Security :
+As a backend developer, You need to be updated.
+Let's discuss topics that every developer should know.